rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 ---
 layout: default
-title:  "Embedding a Javascript component into your Rust project"
+title:  "Embedding a javascript component into your Rust project"
 ---

-# Embedding a Javascript component into your Rust project
+# Embedding a javascript component into your Rust project
 Embedding a scripted component into your project can be daunting; but it does not need to be complicated or time-consuming.

 In this post I will demonstrate a quick and easy way to embed a fully functional Javascript runtime into a rust project, complete with transpiling from Typescript, and even sandboxing the runtime from the host.